Schnoudli/TWEB_Test2_Backend/README.md

 And everything should be fine

-You can acces endpoints :
+You can access these endpoints :
 - URL/api/movies
 - URL/api/movies/<pageNumber>
 - URL/auth/register